cesanta/elk/README.md

 The [Esp32JS](examples/Esp32JS) Arduino sketch is an example of Elk integration with ESP32.
 Flash this sketch on your ESP32 board, go to http://elk-js.com, and get a JavaScript development environment instantly!
-Reloading your script takes a fraction of a second - compare that with a regular reflashing..
-Also, refreshing the JS code automatically cleans up all previously allocated C resources.
+All components, including ESP32 firmware and Web editor, are open.
 Here how it looks like:

 ![](test/editor.png)